-Ornament list input range: -64 to 63 (decimal) (offset in semitones) Modulation list input range: -63 to 63 (decimal) (offset on period, Tp) Volume Envelope list input range: 0 to F (hexadecimal) with or without sign 5 ne will be reduced by 1 on every pass.
-This decrement is applied immed iately, hence -F will be the same as volume E. Modulation list Modulation listinput range: -63 to 63Volume Envelope listinput range: 0 to FNote: if sign is set the volum
+Orn Ornament list input range: -64 to 63 (decimal) (offset in semitones) Mod Modulation list input range: -63 to 63 (decimal) (offset on period, Tp) Env Volume Envelope list input range: 0 to F (hexadecimal) with or without sign Note: if sign is set the volume will be reduced by 1 on every pass.
+This decrement is applied immediately, hence -F will be the same as volume E.